aleksilassila/text-moba/README.md

 # Text MOBA

 A text-based game created with python curses library.
 Supports custom map importing and multiplayer up to 4 players.
 Note that curses library does not have Windows version.
-To play on Windwos you need virtual machine or linux subsystem.
+To play on Windows you need virtual machine or linux subsystem.

 ## To get started: